conda-forge/admin-requests/.github/PULL_REQUEST_TEMPLATE.md

 Guidelines for marking packages as broken:

-* We prefer to patch the repo data (see ) instead of marking packages as broken.
-This workflow makes environments more reproducible.
+* We prefer to patch the repo data (see [here](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock)) instead of marking packages as broken.
+This alternative workflow makes environments more reproducible.
 * Packages with requirements/metadata that are too strict but otherwise work are not technically broken and should not be marked as such.
 * Packages with missing metadata can be marked as broken on a temporary basis